metagenlab/zDB/README.md

 - [X] execute interproscan for each faa
 - [X] execute blast vs SwissProt for chunks of 1000 sequences
 - [X] execute blast vs COG for chunks of 1000 sequences

-# TODO

 - [X] execute profile COG search with CDD database
 - [X] get mapping to uniparc
 - [X] exact match to eggnog/string /home/tpillone/work/dev/bio_databases/tri/sqlite/seq_db_eg.db
 - [X] exact match to oma
+- [X] exact match to PDB
 - [X] get PMID associations from string database

+# TODO

-- [ ] exact match to COG betfore doing BLASTs? => do not blast sequence that are in the COGdb (assign it directly)
+- [ ] exact match to COG betfore doing BLAST to reduce computations? => do not blast sequence that are in the COGdb (assign it directly)

 - [ ] interproscan annotation 1) from uniparc annotations 2) from local interproscan analysis for unmapped sequences

+- [ ] retrieve swissprot annotation score

 - [ ] get DOORS operons
 - [ ] predict operons when not in doors? operon-mapper?